adamxszczepanski/SQL-and-ML-Projects/README.md

 ## 📂 Project Structure

-- `InsurancePrediction` – A machine learning classification project predicting insurance outcomes.
+- `InsurancePrediction` – A machine learning regression project predicting insurance outcomes.
 - *(Additional folders)* – Each new project will be added here with its own notebook/script and supporting data.

 ---